Infrastructure Web technologies

-In this module, you will learn in-depth information about the Web technologies available for eBusiness solutions and you will acquire the following skills:
+In this module, you will learn in-depth information about the Web technologies available for eBusiness solutions.
+And you will acquire the

 - Describe the function of Web browsers